Buddy Bradley (choreographer): Biography

-Bradley first went to England in 1933 and later settled there.
-He worked on many Broadway and West End shows.
-He was the first black dancer to choreograph an all-white show in London.
-He often worked with Andrée Howard, including 1935's Let's Go Gay.
+Bradley first went to England in 1930 to choreograph Rodgers and Hart's Ever Green for producer Charles B. Cochran, starring a young Jessie Matthews.
+In the course of his career, he worked on nearly 89 Broadway and West End shows, including six which he co-choreographed with Frederick Ashton, and 25 films.
+He was the first black choreographer of an all-white show in London, He often worked with Andrée Howard, including 1935's Let's Go Gay.

 Bradley also ran his own dance school.

 He returned to the US in the late 1960s.
 He died in New York City on July 17, 1972, aged 66.